delivery-solutions/ds-proximity-sdk-react-native/README.md

 ### Start tracking

 This will start the tracking process for the provided orderId.
 The SDK will prompt the user to provide access to Location Services in case the app has no permissions set for it.
 This prompt is shown when the `startTracking` method is triggered.

-Please note, that if Location Permission is denied, then the SDK will be unable to send location to the Delivery Solutions System.
+Please note, that if Location Permission is denied, then the SDK will be unable to send location to the Delivery Solutions System and only manual ETA updates would work.

 In case the permission is set to `When In Use`, the the location updates will be sent only when the app is in use, the user has to set the Location Permission to `Always` such that the Delivery Solutions System receives location updates even when the phone is in background.

 ```js
 const isTracking = await Proximity.startTracking({